dpguthrie/dbtc/README.md

 ## Overview

-dbtc-api is an unaffiliated python interface to various dbt Cloud API endpoints.
+dbtc is an unaffiliated python interface to various dbt Cloud API endpoints.

 ## Requirements